-Ofsted's review of Geography published in February 2023 suggest 3 domains of knowledge:
+Ofsted's review of history published in February 2023 suggest 4 domains of knowledge:

-- 1. 'Substantive Knowledge', the subject knowledge and explicit vocabulary used to learn about the content - 'Core knowledge', which is content that, within a particular lesson or topic, curriculum designers and teachers consider most important for pupils to secure in their long-term memory. - 3.
+- 1. 'Substantive Knowledge', which is the knowledge about the past - 'Core knowledge', which is content that, within a particular lesson or topic, curriculum designers and teachers consider most important for pupils to secure in their long-term memory. - 3.
+Chronological knowledge', which is pupils' knowledge of broader chronological frameworks, narratives, and features of historical periods. - 4.
 'Disciplinary knowledge', which is the knowledge about how historians and others study the past, and how they construct historical claims, arguments, and accounts.
 This is not a set of generic skills, but a complex body of knowledge.
 Pupils need to build this knowledge over time by encountering a range of meaningful examples of how historians have studied specific aspects of the past and constructed claims and accounts about them.